isoraqathedh/mkvid/README.md

 that can move around, grow, shrink or otherwise transform.
 It is heavily built around `flare`, a particle animation library, and much of its features is built around it.

+The primary idea here is that this is a digital "puppet theatre";
+you have a bunch of props (actors) that you can manipulate with intuitive actions such as moving, growing, shrinking, moving a particular component, and so on and so forth.
+This creates three levels of abstraction:

+1. The **movie script level**, which attempts to emulate natural languages as far as possible, with the possible exception of the syntax (which will remain s-expression based) and timing, which has to be marked explicitly.
+   A future extension might include a level above this which will cover over the s-expressions in most simple cases with some COBOL-style natural language constructs, but this layer will _never_ be required.
+2. The **raw actions level**, which is where `mkvid` (and you, the user) transform natural language actions from the movie script level into something that can be concretely executed by a computer. e.g., to convert "actor A hits actor B" into a series of smaller actions that move actor A's arm, have it arrive at actor B, and having actor B recoil in the hit.
+3. The **`flare` level**, which turns those concrete actions into executable code.
+This is handled by `flare`.
+4. The **screen level**, where all these actions are displayed and otherwise rendered.

+All of these levels are useful and are to be used together for a detailed animation.

 # How to make your own animation
 The first step you need to do is to invent some **actors**.